TSRNet: Simple Framework for Real-time ECG Anomaly Detection with Multimodal Time and Spectrogram Restoration Network: Experiments

 In this ablation study, we assess the effectiveness of our key components.
 Table \ref{tab:ablation} (left) presents the performance of each individual modality, i.e., time series, spectrogram, and the fusion of both modalities.
 The results clearly demonstrate that the time series component plays a pivotal role in detecting anomalous ECG patterns, while also acknowledging the positive impact of the spectrogram.
 Consequently, the combination of both time series and spectrogram data yields the best overall performance.

 Moving to Table \ref{tab:ablation} (right), we assess the efficacy of our proposed Peak-based Error during the inference process.
+We compare the result when inferring with Peak-based Error to the result when inferring the original objective function \cite{ecg-miccai}.
 The findings indicate that the inclusion of the Peak-based Error is instrumental in achieving high performance.